AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/creating-a-smart-list/define-smart-list-filters.md

    ![](assets/smartlistfilter-personscore.png)

-   Congratulations!
+>[!TIP]
+>
+>If you think you may have some records in your database that contain incomplete email addresses (e.g., just "@adobe.com"), use **two** Email Address filters when you're using the "contains" operator.
+One filter with "contains @adobe.com," and a separate filter with "contains adobe.com" (leaving out the @ symbol).

 You now know how to create a smart list and add/define filters.